How to Find The Right Wedding Planner For You

 You can read details on this blog from the UK Alliance of Wedding Planners about the cost impact that can be felt by you if your planner does accept commissions.

 This is by no means an exhaustive list, and equally you might not feel the need to ask all these questions.
 Some of these questions may be answered on a planner’s website so you may know the answer before you meet them.
 You may have more very specific questions relating to your ideas for your wedding.
-But having a face to face conversation is always so much more enlightening than reading some text on a website.
+Having a face to face conversation is always so much more enlightening than reading some text on a website.

 But I hope you feel more equipped now for your consultations.
 If you’d like to read more about my planning services you can see them here and of course, I’d love to meet you for a consultation!